-The West Pit and Square Pit have been made safe and left for use by the Abel Underground Mine which will be responsible for ongoing management During the reporting period minor maintenance works involving highwall stabilisation was undertaken in the West Pit above the portal area.
-No other specific management was required.
+The West Pit and Square Pit have been made safe and left for use by the Abel Underground Mine which will be responsible for ongoing management.
+No specific management was required during the reporting period.

-No further areas remain to be rehabilitated as part of the Donaldson Coal Mine operation and no additional rehabilitation works were undertaken during the 2020/2021 reporting period.
+No further areas remain to be rehabilitated as part of the Donaldson Coal Mine operation and no additional rehabilitation works were undertaken during the 2021/2022 reporting period.